top of page

 IMG_0399.png

-To counterbalance this weakened intuitive openness, I rely on embodied, visual, and narrative ways of creative thinking.
+Being goal-oriented can make it challenging for me to think far outside of the box.
+To counterbalance this weakened openness, I rely on embodied, visual, and narrative ways of creative thinking.
 I externalise ideas through visual mapping and rapid physicalisation, using low-fidelity prototypes.
 This “thinking-through-making” makes abstract concepts tangible, surfaces assumptions, and opens up new directions that are hard to reach through discussion alone.
 These artefacts also act as a shared language across disciplines.
 Similarly, I often "design through translation" as a generative technique, reframing complex systems through metaphors to reduce them to their essence and interpret existing systems through a different lens.
 By doing so, I improve communication with engineers, stakeholders, and users, reducing ambiguity and aligning perspectives.
 This reinforces my role as a connector between user-centred insight and technical realisation, highlighting specialisation in the Creativity & Aesthetics expertise area through visual and embodied sense-making.
-I see this approach as part of a broader belief that design should move beyond production-driven development toward participatory meaning-making, where the industrial designer acts as a mediator who externalises user needs to create true value.

 IMG_0398.png